 What if my child’s being bullied because they’re neurodivergent?

 If you’re concerned that your child may be being bullied, try and talk to them about it – and to listen to what they have to say.
-The respectme and NSPCC websites have helpful information on what parents can do if they’re worried about bullying.
+Our section on bullying has more information and advice.